thejasvibr/batracker/docs/source/other_rst/correspondence_matching.rst

 Easy case: when all signals are detected well
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Then it's mostly just a question of matching the first sounds across all channels, and then the second, and so on till all `N` sounds have been matched.
 Though, even here - there can be issues if there is even a single call that's not been detected.

-The better way to do it would be to compare the inter-mic distance to
-estimate the maximum delay possible betweeen two mics.
+#.
+Calculate the max distance between mics, and convert this into a maximum :math:`\pm \Delta T` delay between mics.

+   This  :math:`\pm \Delta T` may never actually     appear in the dataset though because often the mics are located in places far away from the sources.
+   The max :math:`\pm \Delta T` also assumes that the sources are literally beaming sound exactly in line from one mic in the farthest distance pair,
+   to the other mic.
+Anyway, the idea would be to generate paired :math:`\pm \Delta T` windows for every mic pair, and see which sounds fall satisfy all/most of
+   the delay windows.
+These are valid sources for a given detection.